keitase/LAN-Tool/README.md

-Lan-Tool
+LANtern
 ========

-LAN Tool
+LAN Organization for Anyone

-An extensive tool used to organize and create tournaments.
+A lightweight, efficient way to organize LAN parties and gaming events

 Dependencies to host
 MongoDB